 The idea of writing a blog is, I admit, a daunting one.
 The first hurdle, in my opinion, is getting over the narcissistic nature of it all.
 “I think this” and “I believe that,” and “here’s what I ate today,” and “aren’t these workout leggings cute?
 And they don’t even fall down when I squat!”
 Who am I to say that my opinion matters or that anyone cares to hear it?
 The second hurdle: embracing authenticity and accepting vulnerability.
 Before even sourcing a web host for this blog of mine, I made a promise to myself: I would only acknowledge the desire to begin this project if I remained genuine throughout and vowed to be myself from beginning to end.
 With that, of course, comes the very real fear that you will be putting yourself out there for the world to see (and judge).
 Well, that is, if anyone gives a crap about what you have to say.
 However, after weighing the pros and cons of these worries, ultimately, the opportunity to embrace my passion that writing a blog presented was too enticing to pass up.
 So here I am, world: a self-proclaimed fitness and nutrition nut, ready to share my love of healthy living with the general public.
 Judge away.

 My name is Lindsay.
 I live in downtown Toronto with my amazing fiancé (whom I’m sure you will hear more about later).
 I am an elementary school teacher by day, but fill much of my free time in the gym and by educating myself on health and nutrition.
 I often treat myself as my own guinea pig (Tim Ferriss styles, minus 1000).
 I enjoy testing various nutritional theories on myself, and watching my body respond (sometimes positively, sometimes not so much... and sometimes not at all).
-By July of 2015, I will be a Precision Nutrition Certified Nutrition Coach, and am looking forward to sharing my experiences of that journey throughout.
+I am a Precision Nutrition Certified Nutrition Coach, and am looking forward to sharing my experiences of that journey throughout.

 I have been active my entire life.
 I spent the majority of my childhood and adolescence in various arenas across the province as a competitive figure skater.
 The level of commitment required to be successful at such a sport, along with an inherent competitiveness (surely passed on by my dad), helped me to become the person I am today.
 After graduating university, I was thrust into an unknown world where skates were not required.
 My figure skating career had come to an end, and I was ok with that, but… now what?
 With so much free time, I needed a new hobby.
 I began to think very hard about what I enjoyed so much about the skating world and where my interests lay.
 Ultimately, it was the desire to be better.
 I always wanted to improve, no matter where I stood in the sport.
 That quality, I realized, was easily transferred into anything I decided to do in life.
 Although I had been working out in the gym for years, I didn’t truly understand what I was doing, or how to improve my performance (minus the odd tip I took from reading a Women’s Health magazine).
 I knew that staying active was important to maintaining a healthy lifestyle and that I valued healthy living and the benefits it provided, but beyond that, I kept it quite simple.